angiee39/meditation_app/README.md

 # Flutter Meditation App
-A Meditation App demo using flutter and dart.
+A Meditation App UI made using flutter and dart.

 ### Screenshots